 According to all the self help books, when you have less stuff you will usually find you have more time, less stress, and an increased overall sense of freedom that is the perfect antidote to our busy gadget driven lives, and we have to agree it makes sense.

 Living simply is a growing trend, with an increasing number of minimalist blogs and newspaper articles appearing on the subject.
 This very business model itself is the epitome of minimalist if you think about it.
-A 'man with a van', it doesn't get much simpler than that (although our Movers do also carry out large removals with extra helpers it must be added).
+A 'man with a van', it doesn't get much simpler than that! (although our Movers do also carry out larger home and office removals with extra helpers it must be added).